emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watchlists, continue watching or history. ❌
 1. Site is lacking in terms of content discoverability and sorting. ❌

 ***
+## WatchHQ
+### Score: /20
+1. Streams load very fast. ✔️
+1. Has 1080p and can be lowered. ✔️
+1. Good for both new and old content. ✔️
+1. 9 servers, but you have to select them in sites setting rather than player. ❌
+1. Site does not have episode auto-next. ❌
+1. * How are the site's UI, player and search?
+Are they nice overall?
+What sort of user settings does it have?
+1. * What sort of subtitle features does the site have?
+1. * Does it have movies, shows and anime?
+1. * Does the site have watch lists, history or continue watching?
+1. * Does the site have tools for discovery like sorting, recommendations, collections, AI, etc?

+FOR COPY/PASTE
+***
 ##
 ### Score: /20